CemBirbiri/R-Shiny---Word-Cloud-app/README.md

 How to run the code:

 1- Download R Studio

 2- Download the "R-Shiny Word Cloud app" directory to your local computer.
 It has all the dataset and the code.

 3- Open the app.R file in R Studio

-4- Press "shift-command-enter" on MAC
+4- Run the app.R (Press "shift-command-enter" on MAC or press "shift-ctrl-enter" on other operating systems.)

-5- Press "shift-ctrl-enter" on other operating systems 6- You will see the Shiny app and word cloud.
+5- A new tab will open.
+You will see the Shiny app and word cloud options.
 Enjoy!